learn-co-curriculum/hs-github-lab/README.md

 * Now click `Create Repository`.

-* You should see something that starts with `git@github.com...` That's the address for our project on Github.
+* You should see you should see something that says "SSH clone URL" and a link that starts with git@github... (if you don't see this you should click on the blue SSH link).
+That's the address for our project on Github.
 We need to set the local version of our project to point to that `remote` address so we can upload our code to github.
 Copy that SSH address, go to your terminal, make sure you are in your `git_practice` directory, and enter this command (using your personal `git@github` repositories address):

 `git remote add origin git@github.com:<your github username>/git_practice.git`